joemaller/version-everything-with-npm/README.md

 ```

 Putting it all together, here's the `package.json` file with the script embedded.
-The project version is synchronized across two example WordPress files, a `manifest.json` file and the project's `README.md`:
+The project version can now be synchronized across two example WordPress files, a `manifest.json` file and the project's `README.md` using simple, clean npm commands.

 ```json
 {